Will repeated praise help you love your job? Actual experience and the culture of praise

 Imagine the vision you want to achieve

-believe that rewarding work does not come from the content of the work, but from your own mindset.
+I think that "fulfillment" doesn't come from the content of the work itself, but from your own mindset.

-A goal is to identify what you are not currently able to do or what you have not yet achieved, and take action to achieve it.
+A goal is to identify what you're not currently able to do, what you haven't yet achieved, and then take action to accomplish it.

-When setting a goal, you need to derive the following three things.
+When setting goals, you need to derive the following three things.

-Think about the causes using Missy and analyze them using a logic tree.
+Think about the causes using a DISCIA tool and analyze them using a logic tree.

 - Problems (current issues)